Padraic79/AutomationProjects/postman-projects/README.md

 - The collection uses Postman dynamic variables and scripts for robust, repeatable testing.
 - You can run the full workflow using the Postman Collection Runner.
+- I'm particularly proud of how I've implemented the chaining and validations here.

-## 🌐 Part of the Automation Projects Portfolio
+## 🌐 Part of the Automation Projects

-- See the root [README.md](../README.md) for a full overview of this portfolio and how API testing fits into the overall automation strategy.
+- See the root [README.md](../README.md) for a full overview of these projects and how API testing fits into the overall automation strategy.

 ## License